jedi-academy/learn-2420/data/labs/lab04.md

 ## Lab Submission

-Submit your shell script to the lab 4 dropbox.
+Submit your shell script to the lab 4 dropbox, by Sunday 17:30.

-Not sure if there will be a rubric for this or not.
+A rubric has been attached to the dropbox.